 The parents of recent doctorate recipients are better educated than the parents of earlier cohorts of doctorate recipients.
-The share of doctorate recipients from families in which neither parent has earned more than a high school diploma declined to 18% in 2016.
-The share from families in which at least one parent has earned a bachelor's degree (26%) or at least one parent has an advanced degree (43%) continues to climb, rising from 57% of doctorate recipients in 1996 to 69% in 2016.
+The share of doctorate recipients from families in which neither parent has earned more than a high school diploma is declining, and the share from families in which at least one parent has earned a bachelor's degree or higher continues to climb, rising from 56% of doctorate recipients in 1995 to 69% in 2015 (figure A).

 |Year||Neither parent with more than high school diploma||At least one parent with some college||At least one parent with bachelor's degree||At least one parent with advanced degree|